Assembly of God youth organizations: Special programs

 The program features a number of components of special interest to certain types of our membership.
 These include: Frontiersman Camping Fellowship (FCF), Royal Rangers Alumni, The Outpost Ranger of the Year, The NSSP (National Shooting Sports Program), The National Championships, Brownells/NRA National Youth Shooting Sports Program, and the "Together Plan".

 Royal Rangers International

 Royal Rangers ministers to young people in the United States and in over 90 countries through the support of Royal Rangers International, the Assemblies of God World Missions organization tasked with the responsibility to support Royal Rangers worldwide (see RoyalRangersInternational.com).
 Thus, in 2002, Royal Rangers International was created.
 The largest organization outside the United States is in Australia, with groups in all areas except Northern Territory and Western Australia.

+Membership Controversies

+The Royal Rangers have been accused of shielding adult leaders who have been reported for sexual misconduct, which has resulted in major media coverage, criminal prosecutions and convictions, as well as civil lawsuits.

+The Assembly of God church issued a statement in response to these allegations on December, 9, 2025.

 Mpact Girls Clubs

 Mpact Girls Clubs, formerly known as Missionettes Girls Clubs, are part of a worldwide program directed by National Girls Ministries within the Assemblies of God.
 The program is the counterpart ministry to Royal Rangers.
 The Clubs were created to allow girls an opportunity to discuss issues that matter to them and learn how to live according to Biblical principles given by Jesus.

 The name was changed from Missionettes to Mpact Girls Clubs in March 2007 as part of a strategic plan to reach girls in a more holistic manner.
 The Clubs were subsequently divided into three categories to accommodate the boys in the two early clubs, Sunlight Kids and Rainbows.

 The Missionettes were founded by the Assemblies of God Women's Ministries in 1956.